Doctrine · SOC 2 / ISO 27001 / HIPAA

 Operated, or did not, on this exact transaction

-A CRE on every transaction says: the control either operated or it did not, on this exact transaction, here is the cryptographic record signed at the moment it ran.
-There is no extrapolation.
+A CRE on every transaction says the control either worked or it did not, on this exact transaction, and here is the signed record from the moment it ran.
+There is no guessing.
 There is no confidence interval.
-There is the receipt, or there is the absence of the receipt.
+There is the receipt, or there is no receipt.

 SOC 2 in detail